Angel2367716/TriviaGame/pseudocode.md

             *the jquery selector will be document
             *the parameters for the on click event will be click, .answer-button, function(e) *inside the function write game dot clicked (e) *note: e is used to store an event.
 So if we are passing e onto this function and also passing e onto the click we are actually passing through the event.
-We are passing through what is being click <!--move to 9)click method-->
+We are passing through what is being click <!--move to 9)click method-->✅

 2)create questions and asnwers you would like to display on your game, also get include the image to the gif you would like to display if the player answered right ✅
     a)create an array with the questions and answers for your game (make sure you name this variable something that will not confuse you).  ✅